vabs-2004/ai-course-gen/README.md

 ## Introduction

 AI Course Generator is a web-based application that helps users create AI courses by dynamically generating content based on user preferences.
-This project leverages modern web technologies to provide a seamless and interactive experience.
+This project leverages Generative AI and modern web technologies to provide a seamless and interactive experience.

 ## Features

 - **Dynamic Course Generation**: Create AI courses tailored to specific needs.
 - **User-Friendly Interface**: Easy-to-use and intuitive interface.
 - **Responsive Design**: Accessible on various devices and screen sizes.
-- **Customizable Content**: Add, edit, and remove course content as needed.

 ## Installation